unfor19/kubernetes-localdev/README.md

 ## Authentication - OIDC

 In the previous step OAuth2 was used for authentication, though it's main purpose is for **authorization**.
 For **authentication** it is best to use [Open ID Connect (OIDC)](https://developers.google.com/identity/protocols/oauth2/openid-connect) whenever it's possible.
-The main benefit is that OIDC also provides the endpoint `/userinfo`, so the application can easily read a [JSON Web Token (JWT)](https://jwt.io/) and get the user details such as full name and email address.
+The main benefit is that OIDC also provides the endpoint `/userinfo`, so the application can easily read a [JSON Web Token (JWT)](https://jwt.io/) and get the user details such as full name and locale (preferred language).

 As demonstrated in the below image, OIDC **does not** replace OAuth2.
 OIDC is an external on top of OAuth2 which provides a better way to handle authentication.